GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Results

-In Table~\ref{tab:results_pcqm4m}, we compare the single model performance of GPS++ with results from the literature, in particular, we pay close attention to the Transformer-M~\cite{luo2022transformerM} model as it has the best results for a transformer, but also because we use their input masking method for incorporating 3D features; this allows us to gain some tangible insights into the value of hybrid/MPNN approaches vs.~transformer.
+In Table~\ref{tab:results_pcqm4m}, we compare the single model performance of GPS++ with results from the literature, in particular, we pay close attention to the Transformer-M~\cite{luo2022transformerM} model as it has the best results for a transformer, but also because we use their input masking and denoising method for incorporating 3D features; this allows us to gain some tangible insights into the value of hybrid/MPNN approaches vs.~transformers.

-Comparing the best GPS++ result with prior work, we see improvement over all results apart from the largest Transformer-M that is only narrowly better, however, we see that GPS++ overtakes the Transformer-M with comparable parameters.
-Another interesting feature of the Transformer-M is that it implements a 3D denoising loss, not present in GPS++ due to Transformer-M being released towards the end of GPS++ development, which achieves a significant performance boost.
-Without this feature, in a regime more similar to ours, we see a significant performance reduction in Transformer-M relative to GPS++.

-While it would be tempting to assume that the attention element of our model is the most significant due to the prevalence of transformers among the other top results, we find that we can maintain a large proportion of the accuracy with no attention at all, falling back to a pure MPNN, passing messages only between bonded atoms (nodes).
+Comparing the best GPS++ result with prior work, we set a new state of the art MAE score on the PCQM4Mv2 validation set, outperforming not only the parametrically comparable Transformer-M Medium but also the much larger Transformer-M Large.
+While it would be tempting to assume that the Multi-Headed Self Attention (MHSA) component of our model is the most significant due to the prevalence of transformers among the other top results, we find that we can maintain competitive accuracy with no attention at all, falling back to a pure MPNN, passing messages only between bonded atoms (nodes).
 Furthermore, we show that this MPNN model is more accurate in the absence of 3D features, even beating the hybrid GPS++ in this setting.
-We believe this shows a strong reliance of global attention mechanisms on 3D positional information and, in contrast, the power of using message passing along molecular bonds.
-We further investigate the impact of different elements of the model in \S\ref{sec:ablation_study}.
+We believe this shows a strong reliance of the transformer's global attention mechanism on 3D positional information to learn atom relationships and, in contrast, the power of encoding spatial priors into the model using message passing along molecular bonds in the MPNN.
+We further investigate the impact of other elements of the model in \S\ref{sec:ablation_study}.

-\paragraph{Ensembled Model Performance} To test our GPS++ model on the official PCQM4Mv2 test set we build a large ensemble to maximise the model accuracy.
-For this we focus on both the size of ensemble as well as the diversity which are both well-known factors for achieving good ensemble performance~\citep{zhou2002ensembling,lakshminarayanan2017simple}.
-Furthermore, as we are aiming to infer the model on the test-challenge set we also include the validation set in training.
-The strategy taken to build the ensemble is outlined in Appendix \ref{sec:ensembling}.
-In the end we build an ensemble of 112 models using 7 different configurations of GPS++ which achieves a final test-challenge MAE of 71.9 meV that beats all prior work on this dataset (see Table \ref{tab:ensembled_results_pcqm4m}).
-Inference was completed in 1 hour 32 minutes using 1 IPU and AMD EPYC 7742 64-Core CPU, including all the feature processing and program compilation, which is well under the 4 hour constraint typically applied to this task.